 In the last two lines, Shelley reiterates the idea that what has happened will never happen again.
 What one experiences today will never be what one experiences tomorrow.
 Nothing in the world that we live in will “endure,” except for mutability.
 Nothing will last forever but change itself.

 About Percy Bysshe Shelley

 Percy Bysshe Shelley was born in 1792 in Broadbridge Heath, England.
 He was raised in the countryside and was educated at University College, Oxford.
 While in school Shelley was well known for his liberal views and was once chastised for writing a pamphlet titled, The Necessity of Atheism.
 His parents were severely disappointed in him and demanded that he forsake all of his beliefs.
-Soon after this he eloped with a 16-year-old woman, Harriet Westbrook, of whom he quickly tired.
-It was at this time that Shelley began writing his long form poetry for which he is best known.
+Soon after this, he eloped with a 16-year-old woman, Harriet Westbrook, whom he quickly tired.
+It was at this time that Shelley began writing his long-form poetry for which he is best known.

 Shelley had two children with Harriet but before their second was born he left her for the future author of Frankenstein or The Modern Prometheus, Mary Godwin.
 Mary became pregnant with her and Shelley’s first child soon after and Harriet sued Shelley for divorce.
 Soon after this Mary and Percy met Lord Byron, or George Gordon, it was through one of their meetings that Mary was inspired to write Frankenstein.